inspircd/docs/docs/3/modules/regex_pcre.md

 ### Description

-This module provides a regular expression engine which uses the [PCRE](https://www.pcre.org) library.
+This module provides the `pcre` regular expression engine which uses the [PCRE](https://www.pcre.org) library.

 ### Configuration